magnusmickelsson/pokeraidbot/README.md

 https://devcenter.heroku.com/articles/getting-started-with-java#introduction

-## Branches

-The simple bot, with command for map and showing pokemon information, is right now on master branch.

-The full feature bot, with raid management, is right now on branch raid-features.
-This branch has not been released yet and may contain bugs.

 ## Who?

 Bot created by Magnus Mickelsson (right now, < 35h work has been put into it so cut me some slack).